l5shi/Multi-DDPG-with-parameter-noise/README.md

-# Multi-DDPG-with-parameter-noise on OpenAI games
+# Multi-DDPG-with-parameter-noise on OpenAI games in Pytorch

 ![original image](./1.png)